Manhattan (Once Upon a Time)

 "Manhattan" is the 14th episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 36th episode overall, which aired on February 17, 2013.

 It was co-written by Edward Kitsis and Adam Horowitz, while being directed by Dean White.

 In this episode, Emma Swan (Jennifer Morrison), Henry (Jared S. Gilmore), and Mr. Gold (Robert Carlyle) arrive in Manhattan to find his son Baelfire (Michael Raymond-James), only to have Emma regret the trip after memories come back to haunt her.
 Meanwhile, in the Enchanted Forest, a young Rumplestiltskin is to fight in the Ogre Wars, but is then hesitant after a seer (Shannon Lucio) reveals his fate.

 The episode was received positively by critics, with most praising Robert Carlyle's role as Rumplestiltskin during the flashback.
 The episode also saw an increase in ratings from the previous episode, with 7.50 million viewers watching, garnering an 18-49 rating of 2.4.

+Title card

+New York City's skyline stands beyond the Enchanted Forest.

 Plot

-Opening Sequence

-The skyline of New York City appears in the forest.